-Disneyland still uses the original Fast Pass system (no Magic Bands here)!
-A lot of the rides don’t even offer Fast Pass because there’s simply no room for an additional line.
-I have to say, I loved the traditional Fast Pass – they worked out really well.
-We’d get a Fast Pass, and as soon as we could grab another one, we did.
-It was wonderful!
+Disneyland still uses the original Fast Pass system (so no Magic Bands here… yet)!
+A lot of the rides don’t even offer Fast Pass, because there’s simply no room for an additional line.
+I loved the traditional Fast Pass, and it all worked out really well for us.

 Our first ride of the day was Thunder Mountain, since there was only a 20 minute wait.

 Next, we headed to Fantasyland.
-The lines here, although long, have a short wait since the line is constantly moving.
+The lines here, although long, are constantly moving so the wait is actually fairly short.
 As much as I love the New Fantasyland in Disney World, there’s something very special about Disneyland’s Fantasyland.
-You’ll definitely find more “classic Disney” here: Pinocchio, Alice In Wonderland (there’s an actual ride for it, not just the Teacups!), Snow White’s Scary Adventure (I’ll admit, I’m so sad Disney World took this away), Mr. Toad’s Wild Ride, the classic Storybook Land boat ride – a favorite!, etc. Winnie The Pooh is found on the other side of the park by Splash Mountain, and I can’t help but feel it’s where it belongs.
-It always bothers me that Winnie The Pooh is with the princesses and such in Fantasyland.
-To me, it doesn’t fit.
-This Fantasyland also Peter Pan, Dumbo, It’s A Small World, and a lot of the same rides you’ll find at Disney World’s version, the current one wasn’t enough, but here, it is.
+You’ll find a ton go classic rides like, Pinocchio, Alice In Wonderland (there’s an actual ride for it, not just Teacups!), Snow White’s Scary Adventure (I’m so sad Disney World took this away!), Mr. Toad’s Wild Ride, the Storybook Land boat ride, etc. Winnie The Pooh is found on the other side of the park by Splash Mountain, and I can’t help but feel it’s where it belongs.
+It bothers me that Winnie The Pooh is with the princesses and such in Fantasyland.
+It doesn’t fit.
+This Fantasyland also has Peter Pan, Dumbo, It’s A Small World, and a lot of the same rides you’ll find at Disney World’s Magic Kingdom.

-We took a break from Fantasyland to head back to Space Mountain for our Fast Pass, and then enjoyed Tomorrowland.
-I admit, I missed the People Mover.
+We took a break from Fantasyland to head back to Space Mountain for a Fast Pass.
+After that, we explored Tomorrowland.
+I missed the People Mover.
 Disney World gets a one-up there.